Geometry Modeling and Preparation for Automated Meshing: An Example of the ONERA M6 Wing

 SKBEG x y z relative=0 use: start a new Sketch with the given point

 The skbeg statement is used to start a sketch.
-The following x, y, z are the starting point for the sketch.
+The following x, y, z define the starting point for the sketch.
 The fourth argument indicates whether values inside the sketch are relative to the starting point or not.

 SPLINE x y z use: add a point to a spline